Susanfe/sdp-event-management/README.md

 ## New Version

-Hi !
-You may not know it already but *Tiket* is your best friend as it will guide you through all your future events.
-To do so, *Tiket* has a fully interactive map, with all the important locations, including you !
-Moreover, the map is linked to a customizable schedule, where you can save every activity you want to attend and export it to your own private calendar ! *Tiket* also allows you to keep in touch with the event through a news feed, and you can always contact event organizers for more informations. *Tiket* was also designed for managing the event, and event organizers can login to access features such as ticket scanning, new publishing and much more.
-Finally, everyone can discover events and share on *Tiket*!
+You may not know it already, but **Gatsbi** is your best friend because it assists you in all your events.
+To do so, **Gatsbi** has a fully interactive map, with all the important locations, including you !
+Moreover, the map is linked to a customizable schedule, where you can save every activity you want to attend and export it to your own private calendar ! **Gatsbi** also allows you to keep in touch with the event through a news feed, and you can always contact event organizers or leave feedback.
+**Gatsbi** was also designed for managing the event, and event organizers can login to manage their convention through a special feature that permits the editing of every info !
+During the event, organizers and staff can also access ticket scanning to easily control the come-and-gos.
+And don't forget it: everyone can discover events and share on **Gatsbi**!

-*n.b : Please comment and review !* :+1: *wherever there is TIKET written, this must be replaced by the app name.*
+*n.b : Please comment and review !* :+1: